Dtcreation/Firmware-Molise-Artillery/README.md

 - UART management
 - Various configurations

-And all preconfigured for X1 and Genius, in French and English
+And all preconfigured in French and English

 If you like it or would like to contribute to other improvements to this firmware, please consider the possibility of donating to: